CURIOSSorg/curioss.org/content/about/codeofconduct.md

 ---
 title: "Community Code of Conduct"
 subtitle: ""
-description: "CURIOSS is a network and a community of collaborative open source program offices in universities, governments, and civic institutions.
-We're building resources to help create CURIOSSs, actively engaging in discussions on how to best manage and grow open source programs, and how to garden sustainable communities that last."
+description: "CURIOSS is a community of university and research institution OSPOs"
 draft: false
 image: "/images/logo.png"
 ---